 - Through a broker.
 A broker is a middleman that gives you access to the stock markets and allows you to buy and sell ETFs.
 It gives you the most flexibility because you're in control of what you buy.
 But it also means you're fully responsible for the management of your investments.

-- With Curvo.
+- Through an app like Curvo.
 The goal of Curvo is to address the challenges of managing your own investments through a broker.
-Curvo does all the work so you don't have to worry.
+Curvo provides access to the portfolios of NNEK, a Dutch investment firm licensed by the Dutch regulator (AFM).
+All the work is done for you so you don't have to worry.

 The difficulties of investing through a broker

 Managing your own portfolio of index ETFs through a broker can be challenging.
 You need to choose the indices, build your portfolio as the right mix of indices that suit you and your goals, and choose the ETFs that track these indices.
 For each step, there are thousands of options.
 But that's not all.
 Understanding the Belgian tax system is also important, as well as learning how to use your broker, or knowing when to rebalance your portfolio.